BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Output files

-Running \texttt{BlackHawk\_tot} produces four (or three if \texttt{primary\_only} is set to 1) types of output files: \begin{itemize} \item \texttt{BH\_spectrum.txt}: this file is written by the routine \texttt{write\_spectrum}.
-It contains the initial density spectrum of BHs and is 2-dimensional: the first column is a list of the BH initial masses (in g), the first line a list of the initial reduced spins (dimensionless) and the bulk comoving number densities (in cm$^{-3}$). \item \texttt{life\_evolutions.txt}: this file is written by \texttt{write\_life\_evolutions}.
-It contains all the integrated timesteps for each initial BH mass and spin.
-It includes the total number of integration timesteps.
-It also contains \texttt{BHnumber} tables in which the first column gives the time (in s), and each other pair of columns is the evolution of the mass (in g) and spin of BHs as a function of time for a fixed initial mass. \item \texttt{*\_primary\_spectrum.txt}: these files are written by the routine \texttt{write\_lines}.
+\item \texttt{*\_primary\_spectrum.txt}: these files are written by the routine \texttt{write\_lines}.
 They contain the emission rates of each primary particle at each final time and for each simulated initial energy.
-The first line gives the list of energies (in GeV), the first column gives the list of times (in s), and each further column is the emission rate of the particle per unit energy, time and covolume (in GeV$^{-1}\cdot$s$^{-1}\cdot$cm$^{-3}$). \item \texttt{*\_secondary\_spectrum.txt}: these files are also written by \texttt{write\_lines}.
+The first line gives the list of energies (in GeV), the first column gives the list of times (in s), and each further column is the emission rate $\d^2 n_i/\d t\d E$ of Eq.~\eqref{eq:full_primary} of the particle per unit energy, time and covolume (in GeV$^{-1}\cdot$s$^{-1}\cdot$cm$^{-3}$).

+\item \texttt{*\_secondary\_spectrum.txt}: these files are also written by \texttt{write\_lines}.
 They contain the emission rates of each secondary particles at each final times and for each simulated final energies.
-The first line gives the list of energies (in GeV), the first column gives the list of times (in s), and each other column is the emission rate of the particle per units of energy, time and covolume (in GeV$^{-1}\cdot$s$^{-1}\cdot$cm$^{-3}$).
+The first line gives the list of energies (in GeV), the first column gives the list of times (in s), and each other column is the emission rate $\d^2 n_j/\d t\d E$ of Eq.~\eqref{eq:full_secondary} of the particle per units of energy, time and covolume (in GeV$^{-1}\cdot$s$^{-1}\cdot$cm$^{-3}$).
 These files will not be generated if the parameter \texttt{primary\_only} has been set to 1. \end{itemize}